jonhadfield/ipscout/README.md

 # Overview

-IPScout is a command line tool useful for network administrators and security analysts to quickly identify the origin and threat of an IP address.
+IPScout is a command line tool for network administrators and security analysts to quickly identify the origin and threat of an IP address.

 ## Providers